kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ## Limitations

 Currently there are the following limitations for LogPipelines that are served by Fluent Bit:

+### Unsupported Mode

+Usage of a `custom` filter or output enables direct access to the API of the underlying Fluent Bit configuration.
+As not every feature provided by Fluent Bit can be tested fully, a LogPipeline using custom filters or outputs will run in an `unsupported mode`.
+Also, full compatibility cannot be guaranteed over releases.

 ### Fluent Bit plugins